Floorp-Projects/Floorp/toolkit/components/telemetry/docs/data/main-ping.rst

 lateWrites
 ----------
 This sections reports writes to the file system that happen during shutdown.
-The reported data contains the stack and the loaded libraries at the time the writes happened.
+The reported data contains the stack and the file names of the loaded libraries at the time the writes happened.

+The file names of the loaded libraries can contain unicode characters.

 Structure: